Salah856/AWS_Community_ML/Sagemaker_articles/article1.md

 RAM size or number of GPU counts, etc. It is decided based on how big the dataset is or how complex the model is.

+5. Evaluate the trained model
+Once the model is successfully trained on the dataset, it needs to be evaluated before deploying it for production.
+For this, multiple metrics can be used.
+For regression models, RMSE scores can be used, while for classification models precision and recall can be used.
+Once the metric crosses the decided threshold, only then can it be moved toward production.